Sensors and Robotics are two exponential technologies that will disrupt a multitude of billion-dollar industries.

 - Knowing the global yield and health of humanity’s crops: If you can’t measure it, you can’t improve it.
 And oh BOY, are we about to get incredibly good at measuring crops.
 A combination of ground, drone and satellite-based sensors will soon give us ‘god-like’ knowledge of what is growing on every acre of crop land on the planet.
 Better yet, we’ll know the yield, green-up rates, water saturation levels, and fertility of the soil from these sensors.

 - Vertical (Urban) Farming: The average American meal travels about 1,500 miles to get from farm to fork.
 Imagine instead if the food for Detroit was farmed in downtown Detroit in a high-rise farm (known as an ‘urban’ or ‘vertical’ farm) that reduced the trip from 1,500 to 15 miles.
-Robots and sensors will provide 24-hour-per-day lighting at finely tuned frequencies, sensors will maintain hydroponic water at perfect pH, and nutrients at exact levels will drive hyper-fast growth and maximal yields, far more than possible on a farm.
+Robots and digital temp sensors will provide 24-hour-per-day lighting at finely tuned frequencies, sensors will maintain hydroponic water at perfect pH, and nutrients at exact levels will drive hyper-fast growth and maximal yields, far more than possible on a farm.
 Robots plant, maintain and harvest.
 Ultimately, these farms deliver yields hundreds of times higher per square meter of real estate.

 Healthcare and Eldercare